palisades-lakes/multimethod-experiments/docs/benchmarks.md

 - Simple argument lists (no destructuring) are good enough, or, at least, performance is more important in that case.

-- Performance for small arities (1,2,3,..) are more important than larger ones.
+- Performance for small arities (1,2,3,..) is more important than larger ones.

 - Pure class-based method definition and lookup is more important